Octans constellation is located in the southern hemisphere. It was named after the octant, a navigational instrument.

 Polaris Australis – σ Octantis (Sigma Octantis)

 Sigma Octantis is currently the southern pole star, and is sometimes known by the name Polaris Australis.
 It is the counterpart to Polaris in Ursa Minor, the northern pole star.
-Sigma Octantis is 25 times fainter than the North Star, which makes it is too dim to be used for navigation, so it is the Crux constellation, the Southern Cross, which is usually used for establishing the position of the South Celestial Pole.
+Sigma Octantis is 25 times fainter than the North Star, which makes it is too dim to be used for navigation, so it is the Southern Cross, which is usually used for establishing the position of the South Celestial Pole.

 The star is a yellow-white giant star belonging to the stellar class F0III.
 It has an apparent visual magnitude of 5.42 and is approximately 270 light years distant from the Sun.
 It has about 2 solar masses.